topdoctors logo

 Who is most likely to have uterine polyps?

-Uterine polyps tend to develop in pre or post-menopausal women.
+Polyps in the uterus tend to develop in pre or post-menopausal women.

 Do uterine polyps need to be removed?

-The doctor will likely recommend the removal of the polyp and will send a tissue sample to the laboratory for analysis to check that it is not uterine cancer.
+The doctor will likely recommend the removal of the polyp from the uterus and will send a tissue sample to the laboratory for analysis to check that it is not uterine cancer.
 A diagnosis is made by a hysteroscopy, a procedure where a thin telescope is inserted into the uterine cavity.
 This allows the surgeon to look inside the uterus.
 Following this procedure, and in the majority of cases, patients will be told that the polyps need to be removed.

 Do uterine polyps affect fertility?